theandrelima/nornflow/docs/hooks_guide.md

   - [Hook Processor Integration](#hook-processor-integration)
   - [Flyweight Pattern Implementation](#flyweight-pattern-implementation)

-## Introduction
+## Overview

-Hooks are NornFlow's primary extension mechanism, allowing you to inject custom behavior into task execution without modifying task code.
+Hooks are a powerful extension mechanism provided by NornFlow, allowing you to inject custom behavior into task execution without modifying task code.
 They provide a clean, declarative way to add functionality at specific points in the task lifecycle.

-This guide covers everything you need to know about using and creating hooks in NornFlow.

-## What Are Hooks?

-Hooks are special components that can intercept and modify task execution behavior.
-They act as "mini processors", implementing Nornir's Processor protocol while providing a simpler, more focused interface for common automation patterns.

-**Key characteristics:**
-- **Declarative**: Configure hooks in YAML alongside tasks
-- **Reusable**: Same hook can be used across multiple tasks
-- **Isolated**: Each task gets its own hook context
-- **Powerful**: Full access to task lifecycle events
-- **Selective**: Activate only when configured on specific tasks, and according to implemented logic.
-- **Automatic**: Registration happens automatically when you define a hook class
+### Key Concepts

+- **Hooks are Nornir Processors**: Hooks are implemented as Nornir processors, giving them access to the full task execution lifecycle.
+- **Lifecycle Integration**: Hooks can execute code before, during, and after task execution.
+- **Configuration-Driven**: Hooks are configured in workflow YAML/dict and applied automatically.
+- **Validation**: Hook configurations are validated during workflow preparation.
+- **Context Awareness**: Hooks have access to variables, inventory data, and execution context.

 **Potential use cases:**
 - **Task-level orchestration**: Implement setup or teardown logic that runs once per task across all hosts